web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 );
 ```

-If the Relaying Party Entity set in the `$publicKeyCredentialCreationOptions` have no ID, the host from the
+If the Relying Party Entity set in the `$publicKeyCredentialCreationOptions` have no ID, the host from the
 request object will be used.